InstituteforDiseaseModeling/idmtools/docs/platforms-plugin.rst

     def environment_list(previous_settings:Dict, current_field:Field) -> Dict:
         """
         Allows the CLI to provide a list of available environments.
-        Uses the previous_settings to get the endpoint to query for environments
+        Uses the previous_settings to get the endpoint to query for environments.
         Args:
-            previous_settings: previous settings set by the user in the CLI.
+            previous_settings: Previous settings set by the user in the CLI.
-            current_field: Current field specs
+            current_field: Current field specs.

+        Returns:
-        Returns: updates to the choices and default
+            Updates to the choices and default.
         """
         # Retrieve the endpoint set by the user
         # The key of the previous_settings is the name of the field we want the value of